May 20, 2020 Announcement from the Archbishop regarding the reopening of churches can be viewed HERE:

-During this time, the Archbishop will live stream a celebration of Holy Mass each Sunday, as well as the Chrism Mass (and the Triduum, if the situation has not changed by then), and will lead the Rosary each week on Thursday.
+During this time, the Archbishop will live stream a celebration of Holy Mass each Sunday, and will lead the Rosary each week on Thursday.
 Visit www.DBQArch.org for more information about these live streamed events.

 More from the Archbishop: